twolfson/twolfson.com/articles/startup-time-investing.md

 ---

 2x2 matrix layout, technically better communication but feels lacking for tension and very reductive of nuance that they each get invested in their own way

+---

+TODO: When to do all this prioritization math